alanpaivaa/SocialButtons/README.md

 ## Contribute

-This project is in its early development and community is highly encouraged to contribute, either by adding more components, fixing bugs or improving documentation.
+This project is in its early development and community is highly encouraged to contribute, either by adding more components, fixing bugs, or improving documentation.
 Thus, feel free to go ahead and create a Pull Request! 💯

 I hope you enjoy it, thank you!